scriptin/jmdict-simplified/README.md

 Utility tasks (for CI/CD workflows):

-- `./gradlew --quiet jmdictHasChanged` and `./gradlew --quiet jmnedictHasChanged` - check if JMdict or JMnedict has changed by comparing checksums of downloaded files (run after `download` task!) with those stored in checksum files.
+- `./gradlew --quiet jmdictHasChanged` and `./gradlew --quiet jmnedictHasChanged` - check if JMdict or JMnedict has changed by comparing checksums of downloaded files with those stored in the [checksums](checksums).
   Outputs `YES` or `NO`.
   The `--quiet` is needed to put values into shell variables without extra output from Gradle.
+  Run this only after `download` task!
-- `./gradlew updateChecksums` - update checksum files in `checksums/` directory.
+- `./gradlew updateChecksums` - update checksum files in the [checksums](checksums).
   Run after creating distribution archives and commit checksum files into the repository, so that next time CI/CD workflow knows if it needs to rebuild anything.
 - `./gradlew userJar` - create an Uber JAR for standalone use (w/o Gradle).